Cal Raleigh Player Props: Mariners vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks have the 26th-ranked team ERA across all league pitching staffs (4.70).
+- The Diamondbacks have a 4.68 team ERA that ranks 26th across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 22nd in baseball in home runs allowed (128 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 129 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- The Diamondbacks will send Pfaadt (0-4) out to make his eighth start of the season.
-He is 0-4 with an 8.81 ERA and 27 strikeouts through 31 2/3 innings pitched.
+- Kelly goes for his 10th win when he gets the start for the Diamondbacks, his 18th of the season.
+He is 9-4 with a 3.30 ERA and 103 strikeouts in 101 2/3 innings pitched.

-- In his last appearance on Saturday against the Cincinnati Reds, the right-hander tossed six innings, allowing three earned runs while surrendering four hits.
+- In his last time out on Wednesday against the St. Louis Cardinals, the right-hander threw six innings, giving up one earned run while surrendering four hits.

-- The 24-year-old has an ERA of 8.81, with 7.7 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .316 batting average against him.
+- The 34-year-old has amassed an ERA of 3.30, with 9.2 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .208 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.